 - 1. The school closed before the course of instruction was completed. - 2.
-The school's failure to pay refunds or charges on behalf of a student to a third party for license fees or any other purpose, or to provide equipment or materials for which a charge was collected within 180 days before the closure of the school. - 3.
-The school's failure to pay or reimburse loan proceeds under a federally guaranteed student loan program as required by law or to pay or reimburse proceeds received by the school prior to closure in excess of tuition and other costs. - 4.
-There was a material failure to comply with the California Private Postsecondary Education Act of 2009 (the Act) or Division 7.5 of Title 5 of the California Code of Regulations within 30-days before the school closed or, if the material failure began earlier than 30-days prior to closure, the period determined by the Bureau. - 5.
+The school's failure to pay refunds or charges on behalf of a student to a third party for license fees or any other purpose, or to provide equipment or materials for which a charge was collected within 180 days before the closure of the school. - The school's failure to pay or reimburse loan proceeds under a federally guaranteed student loan program as required by law or to pay or reimburse proceeds received by the school prior to closure in excess of tuition and other costs. - 4.
+There was a material failure to comply with the Act or this Division within 30-days before the school closed or, if the material failure began earlier than 30-days prior to closure, the period determined by the Bureau. - 5.
 An inability after diligent efforts to prosecute, prove, and collect on a judgment against the institution for a violation of the Act.

-However, no claim can be paid to any student without a social security number or a taxpayer identification
+However, no claim can be paid to any student without a social security number or a taxpayer identification number.

-STRF Calculation: An assessment of two dollars and fifty cents (\$2.50) per one thousand dollars (\$1,000) of institutional charges, rounded to the nearest thousand dollars will be collected.
-For institutional charges of one thousand dollars (\$1,000) or less, the assessment is two dollars and fifty cents (\$2.50).
+STRF Calculation: An assessment of fifty cents (\$0.50) per one thousand dollars (\$1,000) of institutional charges, rounded to the nearest thousand dollars will be collected.
+For institutional charges of one thousand dollars (\$1,000) or less, the assessment is fifty cents (\$0.50).